 We all know that life happens, and not in the way we always have planned.
+Certainly our current times are full of uncertainty.
 When it comes to stock compensation, things don't always transpire like they are supposed to either.
 That's why our stock plans have provisions that cover scenarios such as death, disability, and sometimes even divorce.
 We know these events might occur in our scope of working as stock administration professionals; yet, are we ready to put our best foot forward if and when the time comes?
 In today's blog I'll highlight some best practices in administering some of these live event scenarios.

 It's not a pleasant topic, but, as one person put it: "nobody leaves this world alive."
 So what does happen when a stock plan participant dies?
 Here are a few practices to minimize the pain of dispersing the stock plan grants/awards to the employee's estate:

-- Consider NOT Using Beneficiary Forms: In a previous blog, I talked about the pitfalls of using beneficiary forms.
+- Consider NOT Using Beneficiary Forms: There are pitfalls in using beneficiary forms.
 One main one is that employees often forget they exist, and don't alter them to reflect their true intentions.
 In some cases, these forms were filled out years and decades before they were needed, and by then marriages, children and divorces had occurred, altering how the employee preferred to handle his or her estate.
 Beneficiary forms can override next of kin estate laws, so if you are going to use these forms, be sure to come up with a mechanism to remind employees they exist.

 - Ensure Proper Time Frame to Exercise Stock Options: Navigating estate management can be time consuming and tricky.
 The last thing you want to have happen is a stock option expire unexercised because the estate couldn't establish itself and execute the exercise in time.
 If your plan allows less than 6 months to exercise vested stock options post death, this is more than likely too short of a time frame.
 Consider offering at least 6 months (12 months is even better) in order to ensure enough time for the estate to exercise.